input-output-hk/quickcheck-dynamic/2022-09-28-introduce-q-d.md

   }
 ```

+We won't bother the reader with details of the `GlobalState` which basically encode the states as depicted in the state-machine picture hereabove in the form of an Algebraic Data-Type.

 As the old saying from Alfred Korzybski goes, "The map is not the territory", hence to be useful a _Model_ should abstract away irrelevant details for the purpose of testing.
 Furthermore, it's perfectly fine to use different models to test different aspects of the same implementation.

 Here the model does not detail the myriad possible variations of transactions Cardano permits and only uses _Two Party Payment_ transactions: